About Preservation Programs

 - Treat records of high significance or those that are needed for use.

-- Provide training and guidance to federal agencies who consistently use NPRC holdings.
+- Provide training and guidance to internal staff members, contractors, and to federal agencies who consistently use NPRC holdings.

-- Support environmental monitoring, pest management, and Records Emergency Response for the NPRC facility.
+- Support environmental monitoring, pest management, and Records Emergency Response for the NPRC facility and as backup for RX in the NARA COOP plan.

 When the St. Louis Preservation Laboratory started in the late 1990s, microfilm was the primary reformatting medium for archival records.
 Today, NARA uses digital technology for reformatting.
 Reformatting Lab staff: